Loading Golf Stats...

 More Fantasy News

-Henley shot a two-under 68 on Sunday at the Honda Classic to finish in a tie for 20th place.
+Henley carded a final-round five-under 67 at the Workday Charity Open to finish in a tie for seventh place.